Jet-setter Mickelson flies high at Merion

 Long-hitting Americans Bubba Watson and Dustin Johnson, and English world number five Justin Rose, were among a group of 10 players knotted on 71.

-Late starter Woods, seeking his first major title in five years, faced a short par putt on the 11th green before marking his ball after officials blew the horn to halt play for the day.
+Late starter Tiger Woods, seeking his first major title in five years, was at one over after four holes when play was suspended for a second time, officials blowing the horn at 6.11 p.m. due to the threat of lightning.

-This followed two earlier suspensions which forced the opening round to spill over into Friday.
+This followed an earlier suspension of just over three-and-a-half hours, forcing the opening round to spill over into Friday.

 The siren had first sounded at 8.36 a.m. to halt the action under darkening skies, with Englishman Ian Poulter the early leader at three under par after recording birdies on his first three holes.